mikepaxton/ChickenCoop-circuitPython-/README.md

 ### Current wiring inside panel itself:
 * Relay - 1
 * 1 Ground wire will not be in panel so has its own ground or tied to H-Bridge.
 * 1 3.3v positive wire
-* 1 GPIO wire
+* 1 GPIO wire - GPIO #17

 * H-Bridge - 1
 * 1 Ground wire will not be in panel so has its own ground or tied to Relay.
 * 1 12v wire running tied to 12v circuit.
 * 2 wires running to linear actuator
-* 2 wires running to Pico GPIO
+* 2 wires running to Pico GPIO - GPIO #0 and #1

 * Photocell - 1
 * 3.3v wire inside panel
 * 1 ground wire inside panel
-* 1 GPIO wire inside panel
+* 1 GPIO wire inside panel - GPIO A0

 Total number of wires running from inside panel to panel door: 6  -  5 GPIO wires and 1 ground wire

 I'm using a length of CAT 6 Cable for the 6 strands of wire.
 Makes for a clean install inside panel to door.

-* Button function/Button color/Button Type/Wire Color/Physical Pin #
+* Button function/Button color/Button Type/Wire Color/GPIO Pin #

-* Open  -  Green  -  momentary  -  Green Wire  -  #4
+* Open  -  Green  -  momentary  -  Green Wire  -  #2
-* Close  -  Green  -  momentary  -  Green White Wire -  #5
+* Close  -  Green  -  momentary  -  Green White Wire -  #3
-* Manual Override  -  Red  -  Constant  -  Orange Wire  -  #9
+* Manual Override  -  Red  -  Constant  -  Orange Wire  -  #6
-* Lights  -  White  -  Constant  -  Orange White Wire  -  #6
+* Lights  -  White  -  Constant  -  Orange White Wire  -  #4

+### Additional Wiring:
-* LED  -  Blue Wire  - #21
+* LED  -  Blue Wire  - #16
-* Ground - Brown Wire  - #3
+* Ground - Brown Wire

 Brown White & Blue White Wire not used.